data301-2021-summer2/project-group33/analysis/README.md

 # Analysis
-## This folder contains the Jupyter Notebook draft and finalized files.
+## This folder contains the scripts folder as well as the ThomasDietrich folder containing all completed milestones.